run-ai/docs/scheduling-and-resource-optimization/gpu-time-slicing.md

 ## Enabling GPU time-slicing

 Run:ai’s GPU time-slicing is a cluster flag which changes the default NVIDIA time-slicing used by GPU fractions.
-For more details, see [advanced cluster configurations](../advanced-setup/advanced-cluster-configurations.md).
+For more details, see [Advanced cluster configurations](../advanced-setup/advanced-cluster-configurations.md).

 Enable GPU time-slicing by setting the following cluster flag in the `runaiconfig` file: